 - Severe Shortness of Breath

-Particular asbestos materials pose a far higher risk to health than others.
-For instance, pipe lagging, loose fill insulation and asbestos insulation boards are considered to be a higher risk than roofing panels and asbestos cement sheets.
-Only an authorized asbestos removal firm in Shanklin will be able to detect, remove and eliminate any products made from asbestos, in a safe, secure and environmentally friendly way.
+There are different degrees of health risk associated with the wide range of asbestos materials that may be identified in older homes.
+For instance, pipe lagging, loose fill insulation and asbestos insulation boards are considered to be higher risk than roofing panels and asbestos cement sheets.
+Only a licensed asbestos removal contractor in Shanklin will be able to identify, remove and get rid of any items made from asbestos, in a safe and environmentally friendly fashion.

-If the removal of asbestos has a requirement for a HSE certified contractor to carry out the process, then the local authority or the HSE must be notified.
-All asbestos work has to observe the Control of Asbestos Regulations 2012 to limit and prevent an exposure to asbestos fibres and dust.
+If the removal of asbestos has a requirement for a HSE certified contractor to complete the process, then the HSE or the local authority has to be informed.
+To limit and prevent any harmful exposure to asbestos particles and fibres, the Control of Asbestos Regulations 2012 is the legal document that must be observed by your authorised removal firm.

 THE DISPOSAL OF ASBESTOS